I am not OK with the death of Dr. Holly Marten on Eureka.

 Most of the time, when a TV series really wants to kill off a character, we get a certain amount of fanfare.
 Gruesome deaths, poignant last words and noble sacrifices are standard.
 Holly, on the other hand, just died.
 There was little drama and no obvious injury.
 We didn’t even see what happened to her body.

-Add in the fact that Holly's death was witnessed by the increasingly mutinous and always resourceful Beverly Barlow, and it's actually pretty easy to believe that -- somehow -- Holly Marten survived her ordeal and will return to Eureka
+Add in the fact that Holly’s death was witnessed by the increasingly mutinous and always resourceful Beverly Barlow, and it’s actually pretty easy to believe that — somehow — Holly Marten survived her ordeal and will return to Eureka in the future.

 Or maybe that’s just wishful thinking on my part…